mglodack/docs/source/articles/Continuous-Deployment/deploying-to-heroku.html.markdown

 + [Related Content](#related-content)

 ## [Settings](#settings){:name="settings"}
-Within Codeship you are able to configure [Deployment Pipelines](/continuous-deployment/create-deployment-pipelines/index.html).
+Within Codeship you are able to configure
+= link_to "sdf" "/continuous-deployment/create-deployment-pipelines/"
+.
 You can easily add a Heroku Deployment choosing Heroku as deployment method.

 You are asked to enter the **name of your Heroku application** and your **API key** you get from Heroku.
 You need to create the application on Heroku first.